|Businesses of Old North United|

 |Locust Business District|

-The Locust Business District is a community improvement district that promotes business development in the 19th and 6th Wards through event promotion and investment in physical infrastructure and neighborhood security.
+The Locust Business District is an emerging graphic arts/tech driven, entertainment and loft district in Midtown.
+The LBD is a community improvement district that promotes business development through aggressive event promotion, physical infrastructure development and neighborhood security.

 |Macklind Business District|

-The Ninth District is a coalition of businesses and St. Louis Police created to foster cooperation and support for the 9th District police officers and their work of protecting citizens and businesses in the 9th District.
+The Ninth District is an alliance between businesses and the St. Louis Police Department.
+It fosters cooperation and support for the 9th District police officers and their work of protecting citizens and businesses in the 9th District.

 |Old North St. Louis Restoration Group|